 Located on the A835 20 minutes south of Ullapool, this location awaits you.
 Follow the discrete off-road tracks down to the loch from the main road (A835).
 Drive south, away from Ullapool, (having arrived via the coastal route).
 As you drive along the Loch road, you’ll see a set of grass tyre tracks to your left leading off the main road down to the water front.
 Following these tracks will take you to the camp location.
 This Loch is easily found on google maps and is a great place to stay while in the Ullapool area.

 6) Staffin Bay/Quiraing, Isle of Skye:

 Not officially part of NC 500’s official route, Staffin bay is only a 10 minute drive from the spectacular Quiraing viewpoint.
 As you drive northbound along the A855, take a right near Staffin bay holidays homes, Flodigary, in the direction of the coast.
 Follow the single track path down towards the camper van parking area.
 There are a few camp locations along this particular track.
-As mentioned earlier, we also recommend camping at Quiraing.
+As mentioned earlier, we highly recommend camping at Quiraing.